Baqend/guide/src/index.md

 };
 ```

-On the client side we can now invite a user by its username to our event by invoking our baqend invite method.
+On the client side we can now invite a user by its username to our event by invoking the Baqend invite method.
 Baqend
-modules can be invoked with get when we want to read data and with post when we want to modify data.
+modules can be invoked using `get` for reading data and with `post` to modify data.

-- While using get data will send with url query parameters
+- with `get` data is sent with url query parameters of an HTTP GET request (URL size limit: 2KB)
-- While using put data will be send as json in the body
+- with `post` data is sent in the body of an HTTP POST request

 ```js
 DB.modules.post('invite', {'peter@example.com', invite: 'My new event'})